balmli/no.almli.heatingcontroller/README.md

 - Heating (true/false)
 - Price (per kWh)
 - Price ratio (calculated from all hours on a day, with 1 for the lowest price and 0 for the highest price)

+### Price levels

+The 'Price level' tag on the 'Utility price changed' trigger is defined like this:

+* VERY_CHEAP: The price is smaller or equal to 60 % compared to average price
+* CHEAP: The price is greater than 60 % and smaller or equal to 90 % compared to average price
+* NORMAL: The price is greater than 90 % and smaller than 115 % compared to average price
+* EXPENSIVE: The price is greater or equal to 115 % and smaller than 140 % compared to average price
+* VERY_EXPENSIVE: The price is greater or equal to 140 % compared to average price

 ## Feedback: